-A copy of your syllabus should also be posted on your personal and/or course website (if applicable) and should be submitted each semester to your Division Office.
+You are required to submit a syllabus for every class you teach each semester to your Division Office.
+A copy of your syllabus should also be posted on your personal and/or course website (if applicable).

-Course Prerequisites, Corequisites and Recommended Preparation

-Course prerequisites, corequisites or recommended preparation are specified following course title descriptions in the College Catalog and the Schedule of Classes.
+Course Prerequisites, Corequisites and Recommended Preparation descriptions in the College Catalog and the Schedule of Classes.
 Students must have satisfied the prerequisite and/or corequisite requirements for all courses in which they enroll.
 A course prerequisite states the preparation required to successfully complete a particular course.
 A course corequisite states the course or courses in which a student must be concurrently enrolled.
 Recommended preparation states the preparation suggested by the faculty to successfully complete a particular course.